stevetraut/samples/README.md

 API BaaS was a backend-as-a-service designed to support mobile apps.
 It included a NoSQL data store and other services such as support for push notifications and geolocation.
 The samples were designed to illustrate how developers could use API BaaS as a backend by incorporating the SDKs into their mobile apps.

 These samples are snapshots from code I wrote in 2013.
-A form of API BaaS lives on as the open source project [Usergrid](http://usergrid.apache.org/), from which API BaaS originated.
+A form of API BaaS is still visible in the Apache Attice as the open source project [Usergrid](https://attic.apache.org/projects/usergrid.html), from which API BaaS originated.

 ## Samples for extending an IDE